digital-asset/daml/docs/source/daml/intro/8_Exceptions.rst

 than is available.

 The shop is represented as a template signed by the owner.
-It has a field to represent the bank accepted by the owner as well as a list of observers that can order items:
+It has a field to represent the bank accepted by the owner, a list of observers that can order items, and a fixed price for the items that can be
+ordered:

 .. literalinclude:: daml/daml-intro-8/daml/Intro/Exceptions.daml
   :language: daml
   :start-after: -- SHOP_BEGIN
   :end-before: -- SHOP_END

+.. note:: In a real setting the price of each item for sale might be defined in a separate contract.

 The ordering process is then represented by a non-consuming choice on this template which calls ``Transfer`` and creates an ``Order``